heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 docker run heroiclabs/nakama <command> [options]
 ```

-(Nakama requires a database server, so don't run this yet.)
+!!! note "Database server"
+    Nakama requires a database server running.
+Make sure you start the database before Nakama, or [use docker-compose to run both](#running-nakama-with-docker-compose).

 Installing Nakama using Docker is ideal for a few reasons, including: